 - Key stage 2 pupils have access to “reflection journals” and every class has a worry box where children can write and express their concerns.
 These can be addressed as appropriate by teachers during class circle times, or by discussing issues with individual children.

-- We access specialist advice and support from the inclusion team and refer to our Family Outreach Workers if needed.
+- We can access specialist advice and support from the EPOSS Cluster when needed.

 - As a school we promote equality and diversity and, through our Christian Values we encourage children to have a strong sense of who they are and to value difference.